May 14, 2026

 Payday loans in Alabama have a minimum term of 10 days.
 The maximum loan term is 31 days.
 That's typical of payday loan terms in other states that allow them.

-A payday loan may not affect your credit score initially if the lender doesn't require a hard credit check to apply.
+A payday loan may not initially affect your credit score if the lender doesn't require a hard credit check to approve the loan.
 Your credit could be affected later if you default on the loan.
 Defaults and collection accounts reported to the credit bureaus can cost you credit score points.

 Yes, you can get a payday loan in Alabama with bad credit.
-Lenders may offer these loans with no credit check required at all.
+Lenders may offer these loans without a credit check.

 If you can't repay your payday loan on time, reach out to your lender.
-Alabama law allows borrowers to roll their loan over one time, which can give you more time to pay what's owed.
+Alabama law allows borrowers to roll over their loans once, which can give them more time to pay what's owed.
 If you still can't pay by the due date, you might have to try a different option.
 For example, you might ask someone you know to lend you the money to repay the payday loan, then pay them back when you can.

 Rebecca Lake